wp-plugins/calculated-fields-form/README.txt

 * The fields defined as small or medium, are displayed large in small screens.
 * Corrects a conflict with others of our plugins that use the form builder, when both plugins are inserted in the same page.

+= 1.0.6 =
+* The current update allows to define the time control as 12 or 24 hours.

 == Upgrade Notice ==

+= 1.0.6 =
+* Improves the date/time control

+Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
+Contact us if you need further information: http://wordpress.dwbooster.com/support

 = 1.0.5 =
 * Improved plugin features